 The Computer Science department at Hobart and William Smith Colleges uses an operating system called Linux on most of its computers.
 If you take a computer science course, you will be given an account on the Linux system.
 You can use your account in the Math/CS computer lab in room Lansing 310.
 The computers in the public computer lab Rosenberg 009 are "dual-boot" machines that can run either Windows or Linux.
 The operating system can be selected when the computer is restarted.
-You can also access Linux from Windows or Mac OS using ssh.
-You can use SFTP to transfer files between your own computer and your account on the math/cs server.
-You can also consider installing Linux on your own computer.
+You can also access Linux from Windows or Mac OS using ssh scp and sftp.

 Linux is a free operating system.
 Both it and most of the programs that run under it can be freely copied, without charge.
 There are various free programs including programs for web browsing, for for office applications such as word-processing, and for lots of other things.